Citation, DOI, disclosures and article data

 Central neurocytomas are WHO grade 2 neuroepithelial intraventricular tumors with fairly characteristic imaging features, appearing as heterogeneous masses of variable size and enhancement within the lateral ventricle, typically attached to the septum pellucidum.
 They are typically seen in young patients and generally have a good prognosis provided a complete resection can be achieved.

-Extraventricular neurocytomas (previously known as cerebral neurocytomas) are distinctly uncommon and discussed in a separate article.
+Extraventricular neurocytomas (previously known as cerebral neurocytomas) are very uncommon, considered distinct entity and are therefore discussed in a separate article.

 Typically, central neurocytomas present with symptoms of increased intracranial pressure, headaches being most frequent, or seizures (especially tumors with extraventricular extension).

 A relatively short clinical course, typically only a few months, is most common.
 Rarely central neurocytomas may be associated with sudden death secondary to acute ventricular obstruction 4.
 Also rare, is a sudden presentation due to intraventricular hemorrhage 7.

 Central neurocytomas demonstrate neuronal differentiation and histologically appear similar to oligodendrogliomas which, historically, resulted in many tumors erroneously categorized.

 The initial description classified them as WHO grade 1 lesions.
 However, this was upgraded in 1993 to WHO grade 2 as it was recognized that at least some of these tumors exhibited more aggressive behavior 10.

 The vast majority of central neurocytomas are located entirely within the ventricles.
 Typical locations include 4:

 lateral ventricles around foramen of Monro (most common): 50%